ketan-sonar/bpe/README.md

 # bpe

-A small prototype of one of the commonly-used tokenization called [Byte-Pair Encoding](https://en.wikipedia.org/wiki/Byte-pair_encoding) in C.
+A small prototype of one of the commonly-used tokenization algorithm called [Byte-Pair Encoding](https://en.wikipedia.org/wiki/Byte-pair_encoding) in C.

 ## Usage